How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 - Flashlight — optional (helps you see the screw inside the post)

-Step-by-step: How to tighten the post against the bar
+Step-by-step: Tighten the post against the bar

 - Find the hex socket screw inside the post.